Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     A tmpfs is recommended later, but if you want a separate dataset for /tmp:
     # zfs create -o com.sun:auto-snapshot=false  rpool/tmp
     # chmod 1777 /mnt/tmp

+The primary goal of this dataset layout is to separate the OS from user data.
+This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
+This will be especially important if/when a `beadm` or similar utility is integrated.
+The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

 If you do nothing extra, `/tmp` will be stored as part of the root filesystem.
 Alternatively, you can create a separate dataset for `/tmp`, as shown above.
 This keeps the `/tmp` data out of snapshots of your root filesystem.
 It also allows you to set a quota on `rpool/tmp`, if you want to limit the maximum space used.
 Otherwise, you can use a tmpfs (RAM filesystem) later.